MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## Microsoft Purview Customer Key (BYOK) support

-The semantic index provides BYOK support for enterprises that have enabled BYOK in their environment.
+The semantic index provides bring your own key (BYOK) support for enterprises that have enabled BYOK in their environment.
 Microsoft automatically enables the semantic index for BYOK enabled customers without any administrative involvement.

 ## Information protection